doofinder/doofinder-prestashop/README.md

 You can set up a fresh PrestaShop installation using the provided `Makefile` target `init`.
 This command will:

-- Pulls and build a Presatshop docker image with xdebug extension and maybe other tweaks.
+- Pulls and build a PrestaShop docker image with xdebug extension and maybe other tweaks.
 This build is configurable using the environment variables `PHP_VERSION` and `PS_VERSION` environment variables.
 - Starts the containers
 - Runs the installer script thanks to `PS_INSTALL_AUTO` and the definded environment variables.